 Do you follow the care labels on your family's clothes?
 I don't, not always.
 If they're just a little bit dirty, I wash my daughter's clothes in cold water, per the instructions.
 Wash in cold water seems to be the default instruction these days for all types of clothing– it's more environmentally friendly.

 But sometimes her clothes really need a blast of hot water to get them thoroughly clean.
 Just to be safe, I add a half cup of vinegar to the load to prevent colors from bleeding.
 I haven't ruined anything so far, but I do realize that I disobey the instructions at my own risk.

 Using hot or even warm water when the label says cold could cause her bright cotton clothes to fade more quickly or the elastic on her underwear to fray sooner than if I followed the instructions to the letter.
-(Which reminds me, these days many of the labels don’t even have any actual words– they are just tiny symbols which can be very difficult to read, never mind decipher.
-For a great chart which explains what each symbol means, click here.)
+Which reminds me, these days many of the labels don't even have any actual words– they are just tiny symbols which can be very difficult to read, never mind decipher.
+For a great chart that explains what each symbol means, check out the Clorox website.

 I don't always follow the care instructions on my clothing, either.
 Bras, for example– Do you wear bras with underwires?
 And do the wires work their way out of their casings and poke and scratch you?
 This used to be a pet peeve of mine, and years ago it was a very common problem.